Namco: Relationship with Sony (1994–1998)

 In early 1994, Sony announced that it was developing its own video game console, the 32-bit PlayStation.
 The console began as a collaboration between Nintendo and Sony to create a CD-based peripheral for the Super Nintendo Entertainment System in 1988.
 Fearing that Sony would assume control of the entire project, Nintendo silently scrapped the add-on.
 Sony chose to refocus its efforts in designing the PlayStation in-house as its own console.

 As it lacked the resources to produce its own games, Sony called for the support of third-party companies to develop PlayStation software.
 Namco, frustrated with Nintendo and Sega's licensing conditions for its consoles, agreed to support the PlayStation and became its first third-party developer.
 The company began work on a conversion of Ridge Racer, its most-popular arcade game at the time.

-The PlayStation was released in Japan on December 3, 1994, with Ridge Racer as one of its first titles.
+The PlayStation was released in Japan on December 3, 1994, with Ridge Racer as one of its first games.
 Sony moved 100,000 units on launch day alone; publications attributed Ridge Racer to the PlayStation's early success, giving it an edge over its competitor, the Sega Saturn.
 For a time, it was the best-selling PlayStation game in Japan.

-Namcot was consolidated into Namco in 1995; its final game was a PlayStation port of Tekken, published in March in Japan and in November worldwide.
+Namco formerly used the "Namcot" brand for its home video games, but the final game released under the Namcot name was the PlayStation port of its arcade game Tekken, which was released in Japan on March 31 and later worldwide in November 1995.
+The Namcot brand was consolidated into Namco in 1995; its final game was a PlayStation port of Tekken, published in March in Japan and in November worldwide.
 Tekken was designed for Namco's System 11 arcade system board, which was based on raw PlayStation hardware; this allowed the home version to be a near-perfect rendition of its arcade counterpart.
 Tekken became the first PlayStation game to sell one million copies and played a vital role in the console's mainstream success.

 Sony recognized Namco's commitment to the console, leading to Namco receiving special treatment from Sony and early promotional material adopting the tagline "PlayStation: Powered by Namco".
 Namco was also given the rights to produce controllers, such as the NeGcon, which it designed with the knowledge it gained through developing its cancelled console.
 Though it had signed contracts to produce games for systems such as the Sega Saturn and 3DO Interactive Multiplayer, Namco concentrated its consumer software efforts on PlayStation for the remainder of the decade.